 The University of Wisconsin-Sheboygan and its faculty, instructors and staff invite the Sheboygan community to its annual Speakers’ Series that features UW-S instructors and other experts sharing presentations on their research and interest areas.
 Lectures are held during the fall and spring semesters on the UW-Sheboygan campus and are free and open to the community.

-Spring 2014 Speakers Series Schedule
+Speakers’ Series Schedule

 February 13, 2018, 7p.m.